 According to a study published by Auburn researchers, between the spring of 2017 and spring of 2018, our nation’s beekeeper saw a 40 percent decline in their managed colonies.

-No matter their level of expertise and resources, a beekeeper can only do some much to combat hostile weather changes or threats from wildlife, like a bear munching on a hive.
+No matter their level of expertise and resources, a beekeeper can only do so much to combat hostile weather changes or threats from wildlife, like a bear munching on a hive.
 However, there is a verifiably deadly threat that lives inside the colony.
 If gone unnoticed or unmanaged, it can devastate your colonies.

-Those considering adopting beekeeping in their lives should diligently do their research and educate themselves on the realities of managing honey bee colonies.
+Those considering adopting beekeeping in their lives should diligently do their research and educate themselves on the realities of managing honeybee colonies.
 Colony Collapse Disorder is a phenomenon with many known and unknown causes.
 The number one cause of colony dismay is the varroa mite.

 Varroa mites are the most common enemy of beehives and beekeepers.
 The presence of varroa mites, or even other pests, in hives is not uncommon.
 In fact, it’s to be expected to a degree.